 Step 1 - Safely Get on the Roof

 To seal your roof flashing you first have to get on the roof.
-In order to do so safely, you will need an extension ladder and rubber soled shoes.
+In order to do so safely, you will need an extension ladder and rubber-soled non-slip shoes.
 Before attempting to get to the roof, you must make sure that the ladder is secure.
 Climbing a ladder and walking on the roof should only be done in shoes that will provide a great deal of friction.
 You don’t want to injure yourself.

 Step 2 - Carefully Inspect the Flashing

 Roof flashing will be found in a number of different locations on your roof.
 While you are up on the roof, you should inspect all of the areas so that you don’t have to return any time soon.

 Drip Edge - The drip edge is flashing that directs water into the gutters.
 It is found near the edge of the roof.

 Valleys - A valley is comprised of two unconnected roof areas.
 Valley roof flashing acts as a seam protector.

 Pipe Vents - These pipes allow for drainage exhaust to escape your home.
 Vent flashing is placed around these vents.

 Chimney - Flashing is placed around the base of the chimney.